 Psychological effect of colors

 Yellow is the color the human eye perceives first.
 Gastronomy and retail particularly like to use yellow because the color can emphasize or intensify feelings of hunger.
 Yellow also stands for summer feelings and good mood.
 We associate it with youth, lightness, optimism and openness.

 We also associate yellow with discounts and discount purchases, however.
 A product with this color can therefore easily be judged as "cheap".

-CeativeSpark use yellow on their homepage as a colour for call-to-action as well as a contrasting colour to the white background.
+CeativeSpark use yellow on their homepage as a color for call-to-action as well as a contrasting color to the white background.
 Their website looks young, modern and energetic.

 Red attracts our attention.
 Red also stands for activity and a mood of departure.
 Objects and elements in red appear spatially closer than other objects.
 Moreover, we've been trained since childhood to recognize red as a signal and warning color.

 We associate red with very different qualities.
 Thus, it represents the color for danger and for passion in equal measure.